fenimore/sync-parables/barber/README.md

 > The problems are all related to the fact that the actions by both the barber and the customer (checking the waiting room, entering the shop, taking a waiting room chair, etc.) all take an unknown amount of time.
 For example, a customer may arrive and observe that the barber is cutting hair, so he goes to the waiting room.
 While he is on his way, the barber finishes the haircut he is doing and goes to check the waiting room.
 Since there is no one there (the customer not having arrived yet), he goes back to his chair and sleeps.
 The barber is now waiting for a customer and the customer is waiting for the barber.

-The problem boils down to synchronizing change of state of the barber (sleeping/checking/cutting) and of the customer (checking, waiting, cutting).
+The problem boils down to synchronizing change of state of the barber (sleeping, checking, cutting) and of the customer (checking, waiting, cutting).

 ## Solution